King of the Ring tournament

 The King of the Ring tournament is a men's professional wrestling single-elimination tournament held periodically by WWE, a Connecticut-based professional wrestling promotion.
 Established in 1985, the winner of the inaugural tournament was Don Muraco.
-The prize for winning the tournament is being crowned the "King of the Ring"; some wrestlers have incorporated this into their character, such as adorning king's attire and acting and speaking with a regal attitude.
-Only one tournament awarded an additional reward, which was the 2002 tournament where winner Brock Lesnar received a match for the WWE Undisputed Championship.
-The tournament is also notable for beginning Stone Cold Steve Austin's rise to stardom after he won the 1996 tournament.
+Originally, the prize for winning the tournament was simply being crowned the "King of the Ring", but in 2002 and since 2024, the winner also receives a world championship match at SummerSlam.
+Some wrestlers have incorporated the "King of the Ring" title into their character, such as adorning king's attire and acting and speaking with a regal attitude.
+The tournament is also notable for beginning "Stone Cold" Steve Austin's rise to stardom after he won the 1996 tournament.
+The most recent 2025 tournament was won by Cody Rhodes.

 The tournament was established when the promotion was still called the World Wrestling Federation (WWF, renamed to WWE in 2002).
 It was held annually from 1985 to 2002, with the exception of 1990 and 1992.
 The tournaments from 1985 to 1989 and in 1991 were held as special non-televised house shows.
 A pay-per-view (PPV) event titled King of the Ring then began airing as the annual June PPV from 1993 until the final PPV in 2002; these titular PPVs featured the final few matches of that year's tournament as well as other matches not part of the tournament.
-After a four-year hiatus, the tournament returned in 2006 and has since been held periodically with the most recent occurring in 2021.
+After a four-year hiatus, the tournament returned in 2006 and has since been held periodically.
 These tournaments' matches aired across episodes of Raw and SmackDown with the finals occurring at a different PPV, such as Judgment Day for 2006, or on an episode of Raw.
 The semifinals and final of the 2015 tournament aired exclusively as a WWE Network event.
-The 2023 tournament will return the tournament to its own PPV and livestreaming event, rebranded as King and Queen of the Ring.
+The PPV event returned in 2024, rebranded as King and Queen of the Ring, incorporating the Queen of the Ring tournament, a women's version that was established in 2021 and originally called Queen's Crown.
+The respective tournaments returned the following year but with the finals occurring at Night of Champions.

-WWE introduced the brand extension in early 2002 and the tournament that year was held for wrestlers from both the Raw and SmackDown! brands.
-When the tournament returned in 2006, it was held exclusively for wrestlers from SmackDown!.
+WWE introduced the brand extension in early 2002 and the tournament that year was held for wrestlers from both the Raw and SmackDown brands.
+When the tournament returned in 2006, it was held exclusively for wrestlers from SmackDown.
 The tournaments in 2008 and 2010 were held as interbrand tournaments, with the one in 2008 also featuring wrestlers from Raw and ECW, while the one in 2010 just featured those from Raw and SmackDown after ECW was disbanded earlier that same year.
 The 2015 tournament occurred when the brand split was not in effect.
-The brand split was reinstated in 2016, and tournaments held since have featured wrestlers from both Raw and SmackDown.
-A women's version called Queen's Crown was introduced alongside the 2021 King of the Ring tournament.
+The brand split was reinstated in 2016, and tournaments from then until 2024 since had featured two brackets, one each for Raw and SmackDown, with the bracket winners then facing each other in the tournament final.
+In 2025, there were again two brackets, but mixed between the brands, which resulted in the final being between two wrestlers from the same brand.